Community Life and Diversity

-The Community Life and Diversity Council, established in August of 2013, is a seven-member team comprised of faculty members from each division of the school, led by the Coordinator of Community Life and Diversity.
-Using Chapin’s Commitment to Diversity and Mission Statement as guides, the Council is responsible for examining diversity across a multitude of social identifiers—that include but are not limited to—age, ethnicity, gender, learning style, physical ability, race, religion, sexual orientation and socioeconomic class within the Chapin community.
-The group exists to ensure that equity and diversity in Chapin’s culture, curriculum and program support a culturally competent community that is safe and welcoming for all.
+The Community Life and Diversity Council, established in August of 2013, is a team comprised of professional community members from all areas of the school, led by the Director of Community Life and Diversity.
+Using Chapin’s Commitment to Diversity and Mission Statement as guides, the Council is responsible for examining the school’s efforts in supporting equity and inclusion across a multitude of social identifiers that include but are not limited to age, ethnicity, gender, learning style, physical ability, race, religion, sexual orientation and socioeconomic class within the Chapin community.
+The group exists to ensure that equity and diversity in Chapin’s culture, curriculum and program support a culturally relevant community that is safe and welcoming.

 Director of Community Life and Diversity: Erica Corbin

-Middle School: Jack Cooley, Lynette Engel, Jonathan Shiller
+Middle School: Sarah Bellantoni, Jack Cooley, Lynette Engel, Xiomara Hall

 Community Life and Diversity for students

 Lower School students from Kindergarten - Class 3 come together during this after-school program focused on culture, community and diversity.
 Supervised by experienced teachers, the students meet once per week and have the opportunity to collaborate with their peers in discussion groups, participate in engaging activities and create projects together.